BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Results

 \section{Results}

 We are now finally ready to present the main results resulting from applying the algorithms summarized in Sects.~\ref{sec:model}--\ref{sec:posterior} to the data combination described in Sect.~\ref{sec:data}.
-For the analysis shown here, we produce a total of six independent Monte Carlo Markov chains of samples drawn from the posterior distribution $P(\omega|\d)$, as described in Sect.~\ref{sec:gibbschain}.
-Each chain has different length but includes at least 225 samples, and we discard the first 25 samples for burn-in.
-For applications where comparison between chains is useful, we thus retain 200 samples from each chain, for a total of 1200 accepted samples, while for applications where sample order does not matter, we use the full set of accepted samples.
-With a computational cost of 2.3 wall hours/sample (see Table~\ref{tab:resources}), this set took about three weeks of continuous run time to produce on six nodes, for a total computational cost of 220\,000 CPU hours.
+For the analysis shown here, we have produced a total of four independent Monte Carlo Markov chains of samples drawn from the posterior distribution $P(\omega\mid\d)$, as described in Sect.~\ref{sec:gibbschain}.
+Each chain has 1000 samples, and we conservatively discard the first 200 samples for burn-in.
+We thus retain a total of 3200 accepted samples for final processing.
+With a computational cost of 1.3 wall hours/sample \citep{bp03}, this set took about three months of continuous run time to produce on two nodes, for a total computational cost of 670\,000 CPU hours.
 Although not directly comparable, it is still interesting to note that the production of the \Planck\ FFP8 simulation set required a total of 25 million CPU hours, and the cost of constructing only a single component of a single Monte Carlo realization of the 70\,GHz channel cost 9360\,CPU-hours \citep{planck2014-a14}.
-The full analysis shown in the following thus carries a total computational cost that is equivalent to $\mathcal{O}(10)$ \Planck\ FFP8 70\,GHz simulations.
+The full analysis shown in the following thus carries a total computational cost that is equivalent to about 70 \Planck\ FFP8 70\,GHz simulations.
 This clearly demonstrates the computational feasibility of the Bayesian end-to-end approach, and the algorithms shown here do not require the use of a massive super-computer center to be useful.
-At the same time, it is also clear that future work should concentrate on increasing the concurrency of the current implementation through better parallelization schemes, such that the wall time can be reduced to hours or days, as opposed to weeks and months, when more resources are available.
+At the same time, it is also clear that future work should concentrate on increasing the concurrency of the current implementation through better parallelization schemes, such that the wall time can be reduced to hours or days, as opposed to months, when more resources are available.

-The rest of the section is organized as follows.
-We first review the various low-level instrumental parameters in Sect.~\ref{sec:tod_params}.
-In Sect.~\ref{sec:freqmaps} we consider the impact of the various time-domain corrections in the pixel domain, as well as the resulting frequency maps after taking these corrections into account.
-We discuss goodness-of-fit in Sect.~\ref{sec:gof}, before presenting astrophysical sky model parameters in Sect.~\ref{sec:sky_params} and CMB posterior distributions in Sect.~\ref{sec:cmb_params}.
-We note that this presentation is not intended to be comprehensive, but rather aims to provide a broad overview of the full process, and build intuition regarding the interpretation and interplay between the various components.
-Individual results are discussed in detail in the companion papers listed in Table~\ref{tab:papers}.